bluelight773/bluelight773.github.io/_posts/2020-09-27-numpy-stack-concatenate-pytorch-stack-cat.md

       [10, 11, 12]])
 ~~~

-There is no `vstack` in pytorch.

 Note that this vertical stacking requires the arrays have the same number of columns, i.e., the 1st dimension should be of the same size so that the arrays can be placed on top of one another vertically.
+More generally, **vertical concatenation of batches requies all dimensions of the concatenated arrays to match aside from the 0th dimension along which the concatenation takes place.**

 ## Concatenation of batches horizontally using concatenate and axis=1